-For this guide we have elected to just present the page numbers.

-Optional: you can add p. for page or the plural abbreviation pp. for pages before page numbers in journal article references if you prefer to annotate your reference in this manner.
+Optional: For this guide we have elected to just present the pages numbers.
+You can opt to add p. for page or the plural abbreviation pp. for pages before page numbers in journal article references.

 Davies, W.M., 2008.
 'Not quite right': helping students to make better arguments.
 Teaching in Higher Education, 13 (3), pp. 327-340.